 She and her husband, Joseph P. Kennedy, had nine.
-One became president of the United States.
-Two became U.S. senators.
+One served as president of the United States.
+Three became U.S. senators.
 Two of her sons were assassinated, one was killed in World War II.
 One of her daughters died in a plane crash.
 Another was mentally disabled.

 She was born Rose Fitzgerald on July 22, 1890, in the North End of Boston, one of six children born to John Francis “Honey Fitz” Fitzgerald and Mary Josephine Hannon.
 Her father served as Boston mayor and as a congressman.
 Though she yearned to attend Wellesley College, her father wouldn’t let her.
 She did study at a convent school in the Netherlands and at the New England Conservatory of Music before attending Manhattanville College of the Sacred Heart, which didn’t offer degrees.
 Her father made up for his refusal to send her to Wellesley by taking her on a tour of Europe when she was 18.